SmithEcophysLab/lab_meeting/Schedule/Fall_2019/schedule_fa2019.md

 # Topic Schedule for Fall 2019 Lab Meetings
+## Lab meeting time is 3-4 PM on Fridays, unless otherwise noted
 Below is a topic and snack schedule for every lab meeting this semester.
 **Please do not bring snack items that contain pistachios.**